symfony/symfony-docs/bundles/installation.rst

 B) Enable the Bundle
 --------------------

-At this point, the bundle is installed in your Symfony project (in ``vendor/friendsofsymfony/``) and the autoloader recognizes its classes.
+At this point, the bundle is installed in your Symfony project (e.g.
+``vendor/friendsofsymfony/``) and the autoloader recognizes its classes.
 The only thing you need to do now is register the bundle in ``AppKernel``::